-As at 31 December 2016, the Group as lessee has non-cancellable operating lease commitments of HK\$2,159 million as disclosed in note 40.
-A preliminary assessment indicates that these arrangements will meet the definition of a lease under HKFRS 16, and hence the Group will recognise a right-of-use asset and a corresponding liability in respect of all these leases unless they qualify for low value or short-term leases upon the application of HKFRS 16.
+As at 31 December 2017, the Group as lessee has non-cancellable operating lease commitments of HK\$2,196 million as disclosed in note 40(c).
+A preliminary assessment indicates that these arrangements will meet the definition of a lease under HKFRS 16.
+Upon application of HKFRS 16, the Group will recognise a right-of-use asset and a corresponding liability in respect of all these leases unless they qualify for low value or short-term leases upon the application of HKFRS 16.
 In addition, the application of new requirements may result changes in measurement, presentation and disclosure as indicated above.
-However, it is not practicable to provide a reasonable estimate of the financial effect until the directors complete a detailed review.